What to Do After Getting Hit by a Drunk Driver

 - Do not make any statements about the accident to the other driver or the other driver’s insurance company.
 The other insurance company will likely try to contact you as soon as the claim is filed.
 They often ask for a recorded statement about what happened in the accident.
 You should not make this or any other statement.
 Simply let the insurance company know that you have an attorney.
 As soon as they are notified that you are represented by counsel, the insurance company can no longer contact you about the accident.
 All communications must be made through your attorney.
 This both alleviates the hassle of dealing with the insurance company and protects your legal right to compensation.

 - Do not post anything on social media about the accident.
 Posts and photos can be used as evidence in your case.
 Insurance companies hire investigators to go through social media channels and find evidence that can be used against you.
 Even something as simple as a gym selfie could affect your legal rights – the insurance company could claim that you aren’t really in pain if you are able to work out.

 Call Us Today to Speak with a Pennsylvania Drunk Driving Accident Attorney

 Victims of drunk drivers have important legal rights that must be protected, and it is critical to hold drunk drivers accountable for their actions to deter such dangerous conduct in the future.
 Civil cases and criminal charges are important processes that help keep drunk drivers off the roads of Pennsylvania.
-At Ostroff Injury Law, we are committed to helping Pennsylvania car crash victims protect their legal right to compensation.
+At Ostroff Godshall Injury and Accident Lawyers, we are committed to helping Pennsylvania car crash victims protect their legal right to compensation.
 Call or contact us online to schedule your free consultation with one of our experienced auto accident lawyers.